ElliotEckholm/Recycle_ai_Machine/README.md

 Train your custom TensorFlow model on your computer (not the raspberry pi), then convert the TensorFlow Model to a Quantized TF Lite Model.
 The Quantized uses 8 bits instead of Floating Point, so there is increased Inference Performance at the cost of a slight decrease in accuracy.

+And easy way to train and convert a Quantized TF Lite Model is using the Teachable Machine by Google: https://teachablemachine.withgoogle.com

-Then copy your .tflite file and label.txt file onto your raspberry pi form your computer, for example:
+Copy your .tflite file and label.txt file onto your raspberry pi form your computer, for example:

 ```
 scp ./detect.tflite pi@raspberrypi.local:/home/pi/examples/lite/examples/image_classification/raspberry_pi/recyle_ai_model_v1